helenZhangJY/thesis-project-keyword-based-text-classification/README.md

-# sample-thesis-project
-This repository is an example for the structure and content that a CLTL thesis project may have.
+# Keyword-based text classification method
+This repository is part of the 2022 MA Text mining thesis "Mapping text to learning objectives: A keyword-based text classification method" by Jingyue Zhang.
+This thesis project was part of an internship offered by EDIA and was supervised by Hennie van der Vliet, Pia Sommerauer, Mark Breuker and Isa Maks.

 # Overview
-This repository assumes a Python project, with an Open License (MIT style).
-If any of these aspects are different from your project please make sure to change those accordingly.
+This repository assumes a Python project, with an Open License (MIT style), an requirement, an readme, data file, results file
-Please feel free to clone/fork this repository and use it as a template for your thesis.

 # Project structure